 If you’d like to select specific data points, navigate to the data plot area and press Enter.
 Once in the data plot area you can press Tab to navigate through the data points.
 If your visual has multiple series, you can press the Up arrow or Down arrow to jump to the data points in a different series.

 If you’d like to select all the data points in a categorical axis, navigate to the axis labels and press Enter.
 Once in the axis labels, you can press Tab to navigate through the label names.
 Press Enter to select a label name.

-If you find yourself unable to navigate to an object or visual while using a keyboard, it may be because the report author has decided to hide that object from the tab order.
+If you're unable to navigate to an object or visual while using a keyboard, the report author might have decided to hide that object from the tab order.
 Report authors commonly hide decorative objects from the tab order.
-If you find that you cannot tab through a report in a logical manner, you should contact the report author.
+If you find that you can't tab through a report in a logical manner, you should contact the report author.
 Report authors can set the tab order for objects and visuals.

 Keyboard navigation for slicers

 Slicers also have accessibility functionality built in.
 When you select a slicer, to adjust the value of a slicer use Ctrl + Right arrow to move through the various controls within the slicer.
 For example, when you initially press Ctrl + Right arrow, the focus is on the eraser.
 Then, pressing the spacebar is equivalent to clicking the eraser button, which erases all values on the slicer.

 You can move through the controls in a slicer by pressing Tab.
 Pressing Tab when on the eraser moves to the dropdown button.
 Another Tab then moves to the first slicer value if there are multiple values for the slicer, such as a range.

 When focus is on report page tabs, use the Tab or Arrow keys to move focus from one report page to the next.
 The screen reader reads out the title of the report page and whether it's currently selected.
 To load the report page currently under focus, use the Enter key or spacebar.